Skip to content

 Reader Reward Price: $19.79

-A powerful new novel by Erin Bow, winner of the Governor General's and TD Children's Literature Awards.
+A Newbery Honor Book written by Erin Bow, winner of the Governor General's and TD Children's Literature Awards.

 Ask Simon O'Keeffe why his family moved to tiny Grin And Bear It, Nebraska, and he'll tell you they were driven out of Omaha by alpacas.